Friday 19 July 2019 to Sunday 21 July 2019

 ways to move forward with your singing teaching

-Paul Harris, Dane Chalfin, Janet Shell, Christopher Goldsack, Paul Deegan, Katheleen McKellar Ferguson, Angela Durrant, Joanne Edworthy
+Jono McNeil, Mary Hammond, Paul Harris, Janet Shell, Christopher Goldsack, Paul Deegan, Kathleen McKellar Ferguson, Angela Durrant, Joanne Edworthy

 What does it mean to be a singing teacher in 2019?
 This conference pulls together many of the skills today’s teachers need in their armoury – from CCM teaching and classical song to science, languages, marketing, communication, and health…